 Every state in the U.S. has a .gov website with varying degrees of free information.
 Many of them put their public records online with a search feature.
 Some states offer this service for free, and others charge a fee to provide copies of documents such as divorce decrees, marriage certificates, and other vital records.

-Use Infotracer to Quickly and Easily Find Records
+Use Infotracer to Easily Find Public Records

 There are dozens of database solutions that make it quick and easy to search for divorce records within seconds!
-Infotracer is one of these portals offering 2 billion records that are updated daily not only on divorces but also criminal records, arrests, marriages, court cases, traffic cases, birth records, social media content, liens, police records, death records, bankruptcies and more!
+InfoTracer is one of these portals offering 2 billion records that are updated daily not only on divorces but also criminal records, arrests, marriages, court cases, traffic cases, birth records, social media content, liens, police records, death records, bankruptcies and more!

 Use a Private Investigator or Private Company